Ready-to-wear

 Ready-to-wear has a rather different place in the spheres of fashion and classic clothing.
 In the fashion industry, designers produce ready-to-wear clothing, intended to be worn without significant alteration because clothing made to standard sizes fits most people.
 They use standard patterns, factory equipment, and faster construction techniques to keep costs low, compared to a custom-sewn version of the same item.
 Some fashion houses and fashion designers make mass-produced and industrially manufactured ready-to-wear lines, while others offer garments that are not unique but are produced in limited numbers.

 History

 A tourist couple (top) and university students (bottom) in casual clothes in the U.S.

 Men's and children's clothing

-Before pre-war times men’s ready-to-wear clothing was determined by these following factors : cloth, trimmings, labor, taxes, amortization, transportation charges, and overhead & profit which lead for ready-to-wear military uniforms to be mass-produced in the United States during the War of 1812.
+In pre-war times, the production of men’s ready-to-wear clothing in the United States was throttled by various incurred costs: cloth, trimmings, labor, taxes, amortization, transportation charges, overhead and profit (or lack thereof).
+During the War of 1812, these constraints became largely obsolete, leading to the mass production of ready-to-wear military uniforms.
 High-quality ready-to-wear garments for men became generally available soon thereafter, as the relatively simple, flattering cuts and muted tones of the contemporary fashion made proportionate sizing possible in mass production.
 The first ready-made garment factory was established in New York City in 1831.
 During the American Civil War the need for ready-made uniforms helped the garment sector grow in the United States.